ExpressiveIntelligence/expressiveintelligence.github.io/README.md

 Stop the server with ctrl-c.

 ## Editing the Site
-1. Pull before adding anything using `git pull`
+1. Before adding anything, use `git pull` to pull any changes made since you last touched the site
 2. Make edits
 3. Test your changes in the site with `jekyll serve` and navigating to the given address
+4. Before committing, run `jekyll build` to update the `_site/` directory
-3. Confirm your changes locally and get them ready to push with `git add` and `git commit`
+5. Confirm your changes locally and get them ready to push with `git add` and `git commit` (including any changes to the `_site/` directory)
-4. Share your changes using `git push` (directly to the master branch)
+6. Share your changes using `git push` (directly to the master branch)
 - Don’t make branches for now (we’ll use branches for making future iterations of the site)

 ## Some Interesting Files